-- 32.03 Seniority and continuous service will continue to accumulate during the full period of maternity, parental and adoption leaves.
-The employer shall maintain the employee's benefit coverage during maternity, parental and adoption leave. - 32.04 Upon returning to work from maternity, parental or adoption leave under this Article, the employee shall continue in his/her former position, without loss of perquisites.
+- 33.03 Seniority and continuous service will continue to accumulate during the full period of pregnancy, parental and adoption leave.
+The Employer shall maintain the employee's benefit coverage during pregnancy, parental and adoption leave consistent with the Employment Standards Act. - 33.04 Upon returning to work from maternity, parental or adoption leave under this Article, the employee shall continue in their former position, without loss of perquisites.
 If the position no longer exists, the employee will exercise bumping rights as per Article 16.07.